-It is able to regulate the voltage across it by passing a limited amount of current through it in reverse conduction.
-It is a very simple and interesting phenomenon worth reading about.
+Zener diodes operate in reverse bias mode due to the Zener effect that occurs near the breakdown region of the diode characteristics curve.
+This enables it to regulate the voltage across its junctions by allowing a limited amount of current in reverse conduction to flow.
+It is a very simple and interesting phenomenon worth reading.

 Resistor Calculator Formula